 Azure Blob Storage Configuration

 Now the next step is configuring the storage blob to store the encrypted data.
-As the blobs are stored in the Storage Account, let’s create a Storage Account through the following simple steps:
+As the blobs are stored in the Azure Storage Account, let’s create a Storage Account through the following simple steps:

 - From the Azure Portal, click ‘Create a resource’ in the dashboard